Compute context options for ML Services on HDInsight

 - If the amount of data to analyze is large, then import it to a Spark DataFrame using RxHiveData or RxParquetData, or to XDF in HDFS (unless storage is an issue), and analyze it using the Spark compute context.

 - Use the Map Reduce compute context only if you encounter an insurmountable problem with the Spark compute context since it is generally slower.

 Inline help on rxSetComputeContext

 In this article, you learned about the options that are available to specify whether and how execution is parallelized across cores of the edge node or HDInsight cluster.
-To learn more about how to use R Server with HDInsight clusters, see the following topics:
+To learn more about how to use ML Services with HDInsight clusters, see the following topics: